 First CPU Idle

-Also known as First Interactive, this tells us when the page becomes minimally interactive (the CPU is idle enough to handle user input, like clicks, swipe, and so on).
+Also known as First Interactive, the First CPU Idle tells you when the page becomes minimally interactive (the CPU is idle enough to handle user input, like clicks, swipe, and so on).
 From the audit, this takes approximately 6.5 seconds.
-It is always a win to reduce this value to the barest minimum:
+It is always a win to reduce this value to the minimum:

-To solve this, we need to take the same steps as with the Speed Index.
+To solve this, you need to take the same steps as with the Speed Index.

 Time to Interactive

-This is the time it takes for the page to become fully interactive.
-Our audit reveals a whopping 6.9 seconds on this metric.
+Time to Interactive shows the time it takes for the page to become fully interactive.
+The audit in this example reveals 6.9 seconds for this metric.
 Interactivity in this context describes the point where:

 - The page has displayed useful content.